Kequc/passage-rpc/README.md

 };
 ```

-## Events
+## Server events

-Like the client, the server provides several events.
+Events on the server are handled differently than on the client in most cases, but there are important ones.

 | method | description | params |
 | - | - | - |